Amec says trading in line, still hunting for acquisitions

-LONDON British engineering firm Amec AMEC.L said on Tuesday it was on track to meet 2013 guidance boosted by strong performances in the UK North Sea and the U.S. Gulf of Mexico.
+LONDON British engineering firm Amec AMEC.L said on Tuesday it was on track to meet 2013 guidance boosted by strong performances in the UK North Sea and the U.S. renewables market.

 The group said its pipeline for acquisition "remains strong," and reiterated that it would consider returning cash to shareholders this quarter if no acquisitions are made.

-Note: (This story was corrected to fix Gulf of Mexico to U.S. renewables in lead)